AlanDuOl/ITTalents/README.md

 # EasyTalents Project

 ## Description
 The main project 'EasyTelents' is a talent bank for developers.
-It allows a user to register and create a profile with personal and profissional information.
+It allows a user to register and create a profile with personal and professional information.
 It also has default 'Admin' user that can list the the developers.